dagron78/Metis_AI_RAG/llm_enhanced_rag_implementation_plan_updated.md

 - Preserves semantic meaning throughout the pipeline
 - Transforms ambiguous queries into specific, detailed requests
 - Evaluates and filters content for maximum relevance
+- Orchestrates complex, multi-step reasoning processes
+- Provides a flexible, state-based architecture for the RAG workflow
 - Optimizes performance through effective caching

-These enhancements have already made the RAG system more effective for a wider range of use cases, particularly for complex, domain-specific queries.
-The upcoming LangGraph integration will build on this foundation to create an even more sophisticated and effective RAG system.
+These enhancements have made the RAG system more effective for a wider range of use cases, particularly for complex, domain-specific queries.
+The LangGraph integration has successfully built on the foundation of the judges and semantic chunker to create a sophisticated, agentic RAG system that can adapt to different query types and document characteristics.